-2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ☐ Yes.
-Go to question #3 Not applicable, PD and/or C funds are not used.
-Go to question #4 acronyms were introduced.
+2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed?

+Yes.
+Go to question #3

+Not applicable, PD and/or C funds are not used.
+Go to question #4

-2 A translator is not required unless the AAA determines a significant number of attendees require translation services.
+&lt;sup>2 A translator is not required unless the AAA determines a significant number of attendees require translation services.

-3 AAAs are encouraged to include individuals in LTC facilities in the planning process, but hearings are not required to be held in LTC facilities.
+&lt;sup>3 AAAs are encouraged to include individuals in LTC facilities in the planning process, but hearings are not required to be held in LTC facilities.

+3. Summarize the comments received concerning proposed expenditures for PD and/or C

+N/A

-3. Summarize the comments received concerning proposed expenditures for PD and/or C N/A 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title IIIB program funds to meet the adequate proportion of funding for Priority Services ⊠Yes.
-Go to question #5 □No, Explain: 5.
-Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title IIIB program funds to meet the adequate proportion of funding for Priority Services

+$\boxtimes$ Yes.
+Go to question #5

+No, Explain:

+5. Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.

 No comments received concerning minimum percentages of Title IIIB Supportive Services Program funds.

 6. List any other issues discussed or raised at the public hearing.

+A comment was suggested that it would be helpful to include a glossary of CDA acronyms used in the Area Plan for readers or the public to reference instead of referring or searching back to when the acronyms were introduced.

+7. Note any changes to the Area Plan which were a result of input by attendees.